Ihtyaz/-Tasawar-Advanced-Physical-Design-OpenLANE-Sky130-VSD-IAT/README.md

 ### C. Synthesis

-Once the necessary files have been setup for the openLane flow, the command run_synthesis would perform synthesis based on the constraints provided on the given netlist.
+Once the necessary files have been setup for the openLane flow, the tcl command "run_synthesis" would perform synthesis based on the constraints provided on the given netlist.

 <p align="center">